sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 Thanks to the property of the hash function, the attack vector of increasing the inclusion proof size of the specific key is also reduced.

-By making it 8-bit Radix, the maximum depth of the tree is reduced from 256 to 256/8=32.
+Using an 8-bit radix reduces the maximum tree depth from 256 to 32.

 To prove the validity of get access, it is needed to prove the inclusion of the key in the tree for $$ \{ \text{Key}_i \}_{j=1}^{k} $$.